Choosing one act plays for middle school is not an easy task.

 There are a lot of one act plays for middle schools on our website.
-If that overwhelms you, feel free to email us through this page.
+If that overwhelms you, feel free to email us or use our live chat through this page.
 Tell us your likes, dislikes, cast size, and the age of your group.
 We’re always happy to send recommendations your way.

 Want to find out more about our newest plays, resources and giveaways?

 Get on our list!